juliangruber/fetch-package-source/README.md

 # fetch-package-source

-Fetcg the source code of a particular version of a package published to npm.
+Fetch the source code of a particular version of a package published to npm.

 This does _not_ download from npm as not all files might be published there.
 Therefore the source might be more useful to you, for example if you want